-The college includes 11 academic departments, 4 centers, and nearly 120 full-time faculty.
-CLAS offers 27 undergraduate majors, including an accelerated degree program in computer science and graduate programs in art, TESOL, and Urban Leadership (MATUL).
-The college also offers many of the courses in the university’s general studies program.
-CLAS additionally houses the yearbook, the student newspaper, a forensics program, a drama program, and the campus radio station.
+The college includes 9 academic departments, 1 institute, 2 centers, and nearly 100 full-time faculty.
+CLAS offers 21 undergraduate majors, and graduate programs in TESOL and Urban Leadership (MATUL).
+The college also offers many of the courses in the university’s General Education program.
+CLAS additionally houses the student newspaper, a forensics program, and the campus radio station.

 The Center for Research in Science

 The Center for Research in Science (CRIS), located in the Segerstrom Science Center, serves a community of students, scholars, and laypersons by promoting research that encompasses and extends the scope of scientific studies to address the inseparable relationship between science and culture, its role in classical liberal arts education, and the dialogue between faith and reason.

 The Math Center

 The Math Center (Segerstrom Science Center, 170) provides additional opportunities for APU students who need assistance at all levels of mathematics.
 Student tutors (mostly APU mathematics majors) are on site for walk-in tutoring from 2–8 p.m., Monday through Thursday, throughout each semester.
 Physics tutoring is also provided by APU physics majors.
 The staff encourages learning mathematics by doing mathematics.
 The Math Center provides an excellent environment for math learners to develop and practice their math skills.